digihunch/orthweb/README.md

 <details><summary>Import site certificate to Java trust store </summary><p>

-1. On the server, find the .pem file in `/home/ec2-user/orthweb/app/` directory, copy the certificate content (between the lines "BEGIN CERTIFICATE" and "END CERTIFICATE" inclusive), and paste it to a file named `site.crt` on your MacBook.
+1. On the server, find the .pem file in `/home/ec2-user/orthweb/app/` directory, copy the certificate content (between the lines "BEGIN CERTIFICATE" and "END CERTIFICATE" inclusive), and paste it to a file named `site.crt` on your `:computer:`.
 2. Import the certificate file into a java trust store (e.g. `server.truststore`), with the command below and give it a password, say Password123!
 ```sh
 keytool -import -alias orthweb -file site.crt -storetype JKS -noprompt -keystore server.truststore -storepass Password123!